vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_networking_router.md

 ---
 layout: "vkcs"
-page_title: "VKCS: networking_router"
+page_title: "vkcs: networking_router"
 description: |-
-  Get information on an OpenStack Floating IP.
+  Get information on a VKCS Floating IP.
 ---

 # vkcs\_networking\_router

-Use this data source to get the ID of an available OpenStack router.
+Use this data source to get the ID of an available VKCS router.

 ## Example Usage